-The Atlantic hurricane season begins on June 1 and runs through November 30.
-However, in reality, the hurricane season can start anytime from early May to late December.
+The National Hurricane Center says the Atlantic hurricane season officially begins on June 1 and runs through November 30.
+However, in reality, hurricanes can happen anytime from early May to late December.
 Several factors, including weather conditions in the tropics, upper-level winds, and sea surface temperatures, come into play.
 So, when does the hurricane season start?
 This blog will answer that question.

 Indeed, even climate change is playing a factor, changing our concepts of an “average Atlantic hurricane season.”
 So, when does hurricane season start?
 We discuss when’s the most likely time to experience a tropical storm or hurricane in some of the U.S.’s most vulnerable locations.